dander11/published-notes/content/index.md

 ---
 # Home

-Go look at the #recipe in the folder for good recipes.
+Go look at the #Recipes in the folder for good recipes.
 Hey Haleigh how are you?